-A RCRA Facility Investigation was conducted at the site in 1999, in order to define the horizontal and vertical extent of the soil and groundwater contamination.
-Burns and McDonnell submitted the investigation report to the department Sept.
+In 1999, Burns and McDonnell performed a RCRA Facility Investigation to define the horizontal and vertical extent of the soil and groundwater contamination.
+On behalf of Armco, Burns and McDonnell submitted a RCRA Facility Investigation Report to the department in Sept.
 14, 1999.
 The sample results showed no contaminants above regulatory limits in groundwater samples collected at the South of Bar Fab Landfill.
 Volatile organic compounds and lead were detected above regulatory limits in groundwater samples at the Old Blue River "W" Landfill.
 The samples results from the area of the former waste pile also showed high levels of cadmium and lead in the soil.
 Arsenic, cadmium, lead and volatile organic compounds were detected at concentrations above regulatory limits in the former storage tank area soil.
 Lead was detected in soil at the former landfarm area at concentrations above regulatory limits.
-Several other SWMUs and areas of concern were also sampled.
-Based on analytical results, the investigation concluded that several of the SWMUs and areas of concern required additional investigation.
+Several other solid waste management units and areas of concern were also sampled.
+Based on these results, the investigation concluded that several of the solid waste management units and areas of concern required additional investigation.

-Additional sampling was performed in 2007, to confirm the conclusions made in the 1999 RCRA Facility Investigation report.
-Burns and McDonnell submitted the supplemental report to the department in March 2008.
+In 2007, Burns and McDonnell performed additional sampling and, on behalf of AK Steel, submitted the supplemental report to the department in March 2008.
 The new data confirmed the past sampling results.
-Several additional sampling events have occurred over the past several years in order to help determine the need to conduct interim or corrective measures for the facility.
-This process has become more complicated as parts of the original site are now owned by different owners and SWMUs and areas of concern cross property lines.
+Several additional sampling events have occurred over the past several years in order to help determine the need to perform corrective action, or cleanup, at the facility.
+This process has become more complicated as parts of the original site are now owned by different owners and solid waste management units and areas of concern cross property lines.
 All owners have been coordinating redevelopment of their part of the site with the department and EPA.

-AK Steel developed a draft Corrective Measures Study work plan to identify and evaluate possible remedial alternatives for the soil and groundwater contamination at 11 SWMUs and three areas of concern located on property owned by AK Steel.
+AK Steel performed a Corrective Measures Study to identify and evaluate possible remedial alternatives for the soil and groundwater contamination at 11 solid waste management units and three areas of concern located on property owned by AK Steel.
 Additional corrective measures may be required on property no longer owned by AK Steel.
-The department and EPA are current reviewing the Corrective Measures Study work plan.
-When the study is complete, the department and EPA will review the possible remedial measures and select the best remedy given site-specific considerations for each SWMU or area of concern.
-The public will be invited to review and comment on the proposed final remedy before the department and EPA make a final decision.
+On behalf of AK Steel, Burns and McDonnell submitted the final Corrective Measures Study Report to the department and EPA in July 2013.
+The report includes AK Steel’s preferred remedy along with other remedial alternatives.
+The department and EPA are currently reviewing the report.
+The department and EPA will select the best remedy given site-specific considerations for each solid waste management unit and area of concern.
+The public will be invited to review and comment on the proposed remedy before the department and EPA make a final decision.

+AK Steel (formerly Armco) is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because hazardous waste remained in place after closure.
+AK Steel is also subject to corrective action because they completed closure after the effective date of the federal Hazardous and Solid Waste Amendments.
 AK Steel is conducting post-closure and corrective action activities under two hazardous waste permits, one issued by the department and one issued by EPA, both effective Feb.
 16, 1994.
-The department issued the Missouri Hazardous Waste Management Facility Part I Permit, which requires long-term monitoring and maintenance of the RCRA Landfill.
-EPA issued the Hazardous and Solid Waste Amendments Part II Permit, which address the corrective action, or cleanup, requirements for the remaining landfills, SWMUs and areas of concern.
+The department issued the Missouri Hazardous Waste Management Facility Part I Permit.
+EPA issued the Hazardous and Solid Waste Amendments Part II Permit.
+The Part I Permit requires long-term monitoring and maintenance of the RCRA Landfill.
+The Part II Permit address the corrective action requirements for the remaining landfills, solid waste management units and areas of concern.
 EPA has oversight responsibility for AK Steel’s investigation and corrective action activities, with the department acting as technical lead.
-The regulated units under the current permits consist of 20 SWMUs and four areas of concern.
+The regulated units under the current permits consist of 20 solid waste management units and four areas of concern.

 AK Steel submitted a permit application on Aug.
-21, 2003, for renewal of their existing hazardous waste permits, which expired Feb.
+21, 2003, for renewal of their existing hazardous waste permits.
+Since AK Steel closed all permitted hazardous waste units and no longer operates as a steel manufacturing facility, this permit application is for post-closure and corrective action only.
+The facility’s existing hazardous waste permits expired Feb.
 16, 2004.
-State and federal regulations allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
+State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permits to continue in effect until the department and EPA issue or deny new hazardous waste permits.
 The department determined the permit application was complete on Nov.
 20, 2003.
 The department is conducting a technical review of the permit application.
 When the department and EPA issue the new hazardous waste permits, the oversight responsibility for AK Steel’s investigation and corrective action activities will transfer from EPA to the department.